-Try This Instead: A grilled chicken breast or veggie burger have fewer calories than a beef patty, and you can skip the mayo and cheese to lower your calorie count.
+Try This Instead: A grilled chicken breast or veggie burger has fewer calories than a beef patty, and you can skip the mayo and cheese to lower your calorie count.
 Or go Atkins-style and skip half or all of the bun.

-Fine French Dining
+2. Fine French Food

 Try This Instead: Tone down the cheese-fest with a spinach salad, spice-crusted venison loin and some caviar.

 Picture yourself leaning against the ship's rail, as the sun sets, pina colada in hand.
 Everyone loves a good daiquiri or chocolate martini on a cruise -- they just scream "beach vacation"!
 Spoiler alert: Did you know that a pina colada contains about 645 calories?
-According to this enlightening slideshow by Forbes, Long Island Iced Teas have 780 calories, margaritas have 740 and White Russians have 425.
-They make a Cosmo look positively slimming at 150 calories (though drink three in a row and you'll quickly catch up).
+According to this enlightening slideshow by Forbes, Long Island iced teas have 780 calories, margaritas have 740 and white Russians have 425.
+They make a cosmo look positively slimming at 150 calories (though drink three in a row and you'll quickly catch up).

-Gym Time: Your only option might be to run a marathon in port.
+Workout Time: Your only option might be to run a marathon in port.
 Time to check out those running theme cruises.

 Try This Instead: Resist the urge to pile your plate high.
-Fill it half full with fruits and vegetables (all buffets have salad bars and fresh fruit), skip the bread and look for entrees without a ton of sauce or oil.
+Fill it half full with fruits and/or vegetables (all buffets have salad bars and fresh fruit), skip the bread and look for entrees without a ton of sauce or oil.
 Take one small piece of dessert, not 12.
 Drink lots of water and give yourself a few minutes to rest before going back for more...you might find you're not actually hungry anymore.